igor11191708/d3-async-location/README.md

              }
 ```

-### 4. Bake async stream of data from "locations" property of the ViewModel into visual presentation
+### 4. Bake async stream of data from "locations" into a visual presentation
 ```
     @ViewBuilder
     var coordinatesTpl: some View{